0xnightswatch/shadow-audits/2025-9-dyad/dyadAuditReport.md

 # Protocol Summary

 DYAD is the first truly capital efficient decentralized stablecoin.
-Traditionally, two costs make stablecoins inefficient: DYAD is the first truly capital efficient decentralized stablecoin.
-Traditionally, two costs make stablecoins inefficient: DYAD is the first truly capital efficient decentralized stablecoin.
 Traditionally, two costs make stablecoins inefficient: surplus collateral and DEX liquidity.
 DYAD minimizes both of these costs through Kerosene, a token that lowers the individual cost to mint DYAD.